Response Insiders

 Code of Conduct

-Keep self promotion to a minimum.
-You’re welcome to promote your products, services, or other company updates, but please do so only once in the #promotions channel.
-Also, please don’t send other members uninvited sales pitches in private messages or in public channels.
+2. Keep self-promotion to a minimum.
+You are welcome to promote your products, services, or other company updates, but please do so only once in the #promotions channel.
+Please do not send other members uninvited sales pitches in private messages or in public channels.

-Ask for help.
-Have questions about etiquette or anything else community related?
-Send a message to a Loopio team member (They have an ‘LO’ symbol in their usernames) or a Community Lead.
-(Community Leads are ambassadors from the response industry who help moderate and populate discussions.
-They have a ‘CL’ icon in their usernames.)
+3. Ask for help.
+Have questions about etiquette or anything else related to this community?
+Send a message to a Loopio Team Member (they have an ‘LO’ symbol in their usernames) or a Community Lead (they have a ‘CL’ icon in their username).
+Community Leads are ambassadors from the response industry who help moderate discussions and provide insights within the community.

-Attempt collaboration before conflict.
-No one is perfect, so try to approach any conflicts that arise with the understanding that you both have the best of intentions.
+5. Attempt collaboration before conflict.
+No one is perfect, so try to approach any conflicts that arise with the understanding that everyone has the best of intentions.
 Use respectful language at all times.

-Don’t repost content outside of the community without asking.
-If you’d like to share anything posted in the community outside of Slack, you must ask permission from the original poster first.
+6. Don’t repost content outside of the Community without asking.
+If you would like to share anything posted in the community outside of Slack, you must ask permission from the original poster first.

 2. Create your profile.
 Help your fellow Response Insiders learn more about you by completing your profile.
 By default, everyone can add the following to their profile: